supertokens/blog/content/okta-vs-auth0-vs-cognito-vs-supertokens-pricing-comparison/index.md

 ![Auth0 free plan](../auth0-alternatives-auth0-vs-okta-vs-cognito-vs-supertokens/auth0_free.png)

 #### Paid Plans
-Auth0 splits its paid plans into 2 sections based on your use case, with each use case having an Essential, Professional, and Enterprise tier.
+Auth0 splits its paid plans into 2 sections based on whether your app is “B2C” or “B2B”. , Each use case has it's own Essential, Professional, and Enterprise tiers.
 In both cases, the Enterprise tier has fully custom pricing.

 **Use Case 1: Business to Consumer**